The Woodsman (film): Plot

 Ostracized and frustrated, Walter leaves his workplace and goes to the park.
 Vicki, fearing the worst, begins to search for him.
 Walter ends up meeting with Robin at the park.
 As they talk, he begins to succumb to his desires and invites Robin to sit on his lap.
 She politely refuses, but then begins to confide in him.
 As she starts to cry, Walter realizes that she is being molested by her father.
 In her anguish, and sensing a similarity between her father and Walter, she offers to sit on Walter's lap, wanting his approval.
 Walter finally understands the pain he caused his victims, and tells Robin to go home; as she leaves, she gives him a hug.
 On his way home, he sees Candy dropping off a young boy near the school at night.
 In a fit of rage and self-hatred, Walter beats Candy up.
 He then goes to Vicki's home, and she accepts him.

 Soon after, Lucas visits Walter's apartment as Walter is packing to move in with Vicki and tells him that a man was beaten across the street the night before, and asks if he knows anything about it.
 Walter denies any knowledge, but Lucas knows better.
 He reveals that the boy gave a very good description of the assailant, which fits Walter.
 He also reveals that "Candy" is wanted in Virginia for raping a young boy.
-Lucas decides not to charge Walter with the assault.
+Lucas then leaves, showing that he has chosen to look past the incident.

 With Carlos' help, Walter is reunited with his sister, whom he has not seen in years.
 However, she refuses to forgive him and leaves.
 In a voice-over discussion in which his therapist tells him that eventual forgiveness may take years, Walter replies that he understands and accepts her anger, and expresses optimism for his own future.